My Tokyo Guide

 Tokyo's parks and outdoor spaces provide a welcome respite from the urban landscape and relentless pace of the city.
 You can easily spend a day at places like Ueno Park in eastern Tokyo, which comprises playgrounds, shrines, a lake and the Ueno Zoo.
 Elegant and traditional gardens like the Hama-rikyu Gardens and Arisugawa Park have ample space for children to explore and wander, while riverside Futakotamagawa, only 15 minutes by train from Shibuya, combines parklands, family-friendly eateries and river banks.

 For once-in-a-lifetime and only-in-Tokyo experiences, consider visiting Shinjuku's Ninja Trick House for an intimate chance to learn about these masters of secrecy and espionage.
-Visit the nearby Samurai Museum for insight into the feudal lords who shaped Japanese history.
-More hands-on but less Japanese is KidZania Tokyo, an indoor theme park where children aged 3-15 are invited to role play adult jobs.
+Hands-on but less Japanese is KidZania Tokyo, an indoor theme park where children aged 3-15 are invited to role play adult jobs.
 Plan your visit for Wednesdays, when English is pretty much the lingua de franca.
 And don't forget visiting the high-tech showrooms from some of Japan's most well-known automobile, electronics and other manufacturers.

 Tokyo's sheer size and density can be overwhelming.
 Gain perspective and be “on top of the world” by heading up high.
 Visit soaring Tokyo Skytree for unsurpassed views of Tokyo and surrounding areas, the free observation decks at the Tokyo Metropolitan Government Building in Shinjuku to glimpse Mt.
 Fuji and for something completely different, the rooftop Sunshine Aquarium in Ikebukuro, to see sea animals frolicking against the sky.